Dry dog food comes in a huge range of flavors. Some options are even designed for specific breeds, sizes, and ages.

 - Can bulk buy large amounts to save money

 - Texture mechanically cleans teeth as dogs eat

 - Lots of dogs love the crunch of kibble!

 Can you think of any other pros and cons we could add to this list?

 Best Dry Dog Food for Small Breeds

-Small dog breeds can benefit from food options that have smaller kibble, which is easier for them to eat.
+Small dog breeds can benefit from foods that have smaller kibble sizes.
+This is easier for them to eat.